-To get your individual copy at the Special Educational Discount of $5.00, click on the following link to be taken to our secure PayPal site (which accepts credit cards).
+To get your individual copy of Deep Wild 2021 at the Special Educational Discount of $5.00, click on the following link to be taken to our secure PayPal site (which accepts credit cards).
 Alternatively, you may send an order request with a check for $5.00 to Deep Wild Journal, c/o Rick Kempa, 2309 Broadway, Grand Junction, CO 81507

-This discount is for current students and faculty only.
-Please place your order using your school email address.
-Alternatively, if your PayPal is linked to a different email account, send a short, separate email to email@example.com in which you give the name of your school and your status.
+These discounts are for current students and faculty only.
+If possible, please verify your status as a student or teacher by placing your order using your school email address.
+If your PayPal is linked to a different email account, simply send a short, separate email to email@example.com in which you give the name of your school and your status, and that will work for us.
 Thanks!

 Using Deep Wild in the Classroom